-4.8 Misrepresentation
+4.8 MISREPRESENTATION

 Grantham University holds itself to the highest levels of integrity and will not intentionally provide any false, erroneous, or misleading statements to a student or prospective student, to the family of an enrolled or prospective student, or to the Department of Education.
 This includes disseminating testimonials and endorsements given under duress.
 In fact, one of Grantham University's Core Values is Institutional Integrity.
+Some courses may recommend additional books or software to enhance the learning experience.
+These recommended materials are not available through the bookstore.
+They may be obtained at the discretion and expense of the student.